 - Add the pearl sugar last- Don’t rush and add the pearl sugar with the rest of the ingredients.
 By adding it last after most of the mixing is done, you allow these clumps of sugar to remain intact, ensuring that they’ll be laced throughout your sweet and buttery waffles like little drops of heaven. 🙂

-There are 2 ways for making Liege waffles in advance: Allow them to rise overnight or keep them warm in the oven after they’re made.
+Make ahead: There are 2 ways for making Liege waffles in advance: Allow them to rise overnight or keep them warm in the oven after they’re made.
 Either of these methods will save you time if you want less prep when serving these for breakfast or brunch.

-These buttery Liege waffles can be stored in the refrigerator for up to 4-5 days.
-Place them in a ziplock freezer bag to keep them fresh.
-If you decide to freeze them, place the bag of waffles in the freezer and they will last for 2-3 months.
+Freeze: Place the bag of waffles in the freezer and they will last for 2-3 months.
 To reheat, just let them defrost in the fridge overnight and then bake them in the oven at 250 degrees Fahrenheit until crisp and warm.

 Full Recipe Instructions